 Sudden riches often lead to madness, say old prospectors.
-Often, the mere idea that he has acquired a vast fortune unsettles a man’s mind.
+The mere idea that he has acquired a vast fortune often unsettles a man’s mind.
 Also, tragedy in some dreadful form often stalks at the elbow of those searchers for wealth in the hills whose picks have tapped deposits of extraordinary richness.
-One of the most striking instances of this kind — but only one of hundreds — was the story of Horace Tabor of Denver, Colorado who became immensely wealthy overnight from a gold strike in the Leadville district.
+One of the most striking instances of this kind — but only one of hundreds — was the story of Horace Tabor of Denver, Colorado, who became immensely wealthy overnight from a gold strike in the Leadville district.
 He bought a seat in the United States Senate and spent money like water.
-He built a magnificent theater in Denver, which he called the Tabor-Grand, under which name it was until recently operated.
+He built a magnificent theater in Denver, which he called the Tabor-Grand, under whose name it was until recently operated.
 On the night of the opening, it is related, Tabor was entering the theater to the private box that had been prepared for him.
 He had with him a gay company of men and women.

 Suddenly his arm was seized by a witch-like old woman, who clung to him while she cursed him shrilly for leaving his wife — the woman who had helped him bear the burdens of poverty — when he became wealthy.
 “Look there,” shrieked the hag, pointing to the splendid curtain before the stage, on which was painted the ruin of an ancient temple, with the motto beneath:

 “So pass the works of men; Back to the Earth again.
 Ancient and Holy Things Fade like a dream.”